gorda/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 To prevent the attacks described above, some form of egress traffic control must be applied.
 Let me present egress traffic control in the following section.

-## The solution: secure control of egress traffic
+## The solution: secure control of egress traffic{#the-solution-secure-control-of-egress-traffic}

 Secure control of egress traffic means monitoring the egress traffic and enforcing all the security policies regarding the egress traffic.